varabyte/kotter/README.md

 }
 ```

-The general rule of thumb is: use `withWriteLock` if you want to access or modify more than one property from the list
+The general rule of thumb is: use `withWriteLock` if you want to modify more than one property from the list at the same
-at the same time within your `run` block.
+time within your `run` block.

 Note that you don't have to worry about locking within a `section { ... }` block.
 Data access is already locked for you
 in that context.